L1h1/EventsWebApp/README.md

 2. User (user@gmail.com : 123456)

 Use the credentials above in POST auth/login endpoint to get the access and refresh tokens.<br>
-Then pass the access token to "Authorize" menu to pass through the auth policy.
+Then pass the access token to "Authorize" menu to pass through the auth policy.<br>
+To start project from IDE change appsettings.json by removing **/app/** in<br> **"SqliteConnection": "Data Source = /app/EventWebApp.db"**